Addiction Group Therapy Program

 Process-Oriented Group Therapy

-They may sometimes offer group therapy discussion questions or group therapy activities to help group members pen up and bond.
+They may sometimes offer discussion questions or activities to help group members pen up and bond.
 Process-oriented group therapy can help people develop a sense of belonging, self-efficacy, self-confidence, and increased quality of life.
 It is often an invaluable tool for people who want support while coping with difficult emotions.

 How Group Therapy Works

 It is common for people to have a bit of apprehension before beginning group therapy, especially individuals who have only had experience in one-on-one counseling or no experience in therapy whatsoever.
-Before beginning group therapy, it can be helpful to have some idea of what to expect.
-Group therapy is designed, however, to ease patients into the group, allowing them to develop comfort at their own pace.
+Before beginning, it can be helpful to have some idea of what to expect.
+This therapy is designed, however, to ease patients into the group, allowing them to develop comfort at their own pace.

 - Forming.
 During the forming stage, new members meet each other and get a sense of the group dynamic.